-49. DTLB Miss Rate due to Stores: DTLB_MISSES.MISS_ST / INST_RETIRED.ANY operations.
+49. DTLB Miss Rate due to Stores: DTLB_MISSES.MISS_ST / INST_RETIRED.ANY

+A high value for DTLB Miss Rate due to Stores indicates that the code accesses too many data pages within a short time, and causes many Data TLB misses due to store operations.
 These misses can impact performance if they do not occur in parallel to other instructions.
 In addition, if there are many stores in a row, some of them missing the DTLB, it may cause stalls due to full store buffer.